Configure Assembler

 antora-assembler.yml

-The Assembler configuration file is an optional YAML file that defines settings and AsciiDoc attributes that are only applied to exports.
-By default, the file is named antora-assembler.yml adjacent to your Antora playbook file in the playbook project.
+The name and location of the Assembler configuration file is detected automatically unless an alternate file is specified when registering the extension.
+By default, the file is named antora-assembler-<backend>.yml (e.g, antora-assembler-pdf.yml) or antora-assembler.yml adjacent to your Antora playbook file in the playbook project.

 📒 repository